symphonytool/symphonytool.github.io/_examples/LevelCrossing/index.md

 Author:

-This project needs a description.
+This example is based on Bill Roscoe's CSP specification of a level railroad crossing.

 ### LevelCrossing.cml